Shadess/adventofcode23/README.md

-# adventofcode23
+# adventofcode

-Advent of Code 2023
+Advent of Code 2023/2024

 ## Setup